A stakeholder engagement plan acts as a strategic manual that offers in-depth insights into your stakeholders’ interests, power, and influence.

 Below, we’ll introduce you to the stakeholder engagement plan, its importance, and its key components.
 We’ll also walk you through the five essential steps to help you draft your plan.
+In your organization, the general public lacks interest in your success narrative.

-What is a stakeholder?
+What is a stakeholder engagement plan?

-What is a stakeholder engagement plan and why is it important?
+Why is a stakeholder engagement plan important?

 Here are a few reasons that highlight why drafting a stakeholder engagement action plan is important: